-- (1) receive the accounts of the Charity for the previous financial year; - (2) receive the Trustees' report on the Charity's activities since the previous AGM; - (3) accept the retirement of those Trustees who wish to retire or who are retiring at the end of their term of office; - (4) receive the results of any ballot for election of Trustees and Council members to fill the vacancies arising; - (5) appoint auditors for the Charity; - (6) may confer on any individual (with his or her consent) the honorary title of Patron; and - (7) may discuss and determine any issues of policy or deal with any other business put before them by the Trustees. - 10.12 A general meeting may be called at any time by the Trustees and must be called within 28 clear days on a written request from at least 5% of the voting members.
+- (1) receive the accounts of the Charity for the previous financial year; - (2) receive the Trustees' report on the Charity's activities since the previous AGM; - (3) accept the retirement of those Trustees who wish to retire or who are retiring at the end of their term of office;

+- (4) elect Trustees to fill the vacancies arising; - (5) appoint auditors for the Charity; - (6) may confer on any individual (with his or her consent) the honorary title of Patron, President or Vice-President of the Charity; and - (7) may discuss and determine any issues of policy or deal with any other business put before them by the Trustees. - 2.9 Any general meeting which is not an AGM is an EGM. - 2.10 An EGM may be called at any time by the Trustees and must be called within 28 clear days on a written request from at least 25% of the full members.

-11. The Trustees
+3. The Trustees